developer-zebra/developer-zebra-site/src/emdk-for-android/7-3/intents/irda/index.md

 		//Mention the broadcast receiver to receive the response Intent responseIntent = new Intent(getApplicationContext(), MyBroadcastReceiver.class);

-		//Set to run at foreground priority, with a shorter timeout interval responseIntent.addFlags(Intent.FLAG_RECEIVER_FOREGROUND);
+		//Set to run at foreground priority with a shorter timeout interval responseIntent.addFlags(Intent.FLAG_RECEIVER_FOREGROUND);

 		//Any extras are useful to identify feedback